 For most of the islands, there are cyclonic periods, and some islands are unfortunately more propitious to natural disasters (tsunami, heartquake…)

-Also, there is a rainy season during several month, so be prepare to find interior activities!
+Also, there is a rainy season for several months, so be prepared to find interior activities!

 The islands are small